 Shingles Symptoms, Timeline & Treatment

 Shingles is a skin condition characterized by a painful rash with blisters.
 It affects nerves and the skin being served by these nerves.
-Shingles is viral in nature and is caused by the chickenpox virus.
+Shingles is viral and is caused by the chickenpox virus.
 The disease is also known as herpes zoster.

 You can contract shingles only if you already had chickenpox in the past.
 This is because when you got chickenpox before, its virus stays in your nerves but lays formant until it becomes reactivated in a certain nerve.